 Super Planner helps you and your team do the catering maths

 Do you know how many cloakroom staff and waiters you need for your conference banquet?
-Or how many bar staff you’d need at a small ice-breaker event for your senior members?
-It can be easy to misjudge numbers if you’re planning a new conference or you’ve decided to shake things at a long-standing event by adding interesting breakout sessions or networking events.
+Or how many staff you’ll need to help your stage manager ensure delegates get the best experience on your virtual stages?
+It can be easy to misjudge numbers if you’re planning a new conference.
+Or maybe you’ve simply decided to shake things up at a long-standing event by adding unique breakout sessions or networking.

-Super Planner is an event calculator that combines tools like a catering calculator and staffing calculator in one handy app.
-Use this planning tool to help your academic events stay on budget, well stocked, and appropriately staffed.
+Super Planner is a conference management tool that combines a catering calculator and a staffing calculator in one handy app.
+Use this planning tool to help your academic events stay on budget, well-stocked, and appropriately staffed.

 Super Planner — the best conference management tool for crunching your numbers.

 With CamScanner you can create PDFs on the fly

 CamScanner transforms your phone into a scanner.
 This little app is incredibly useful when you’ve got contracts and receipts you need to turn into PDFs and send to suppliers or your organising committee.
 It’s especially useful if you’re managing a team of event planners and are responsible for reconciling expenses at the end of each month.